thornyd/gamefroot-basics-make-a-platform-game/erasing_and_moving_objects.md

-**Note:** You can only delete things inside the currently selected layer.
+**Note:** You can only delete things **inside the currently selected layer**.
 We'll talk more about layers in the next couple of steps.